-Students earning a 3.5-3.89 cumulative college level grade point average for 12 or more credits for any quarter will be placed on the average for 12 or more credits for any quarter will be placed on the President's List.
+Students earning a 3.5-3.89 grade point average for 12 or more credits for any quarter will be placed on the Dean's List.

-Students who earn a 3.9-4.0 cumulative college level grade point
+Students who earn a 3.9-4.0 grade point average for 12 or more credits for any quarter will be placed on the President's List.

-Graduating with a cumulative college level grade point average of 3.5 or higher for all work (Pierce College and any credits transferred toward a degree or certificate program) with a minimum of 25 credits earned at Pierce College qualifies a student as an honors gradu-
+Graduating with a cumulative college-level grade point average of 3.5 or higher for all work (Pierce College and any credits transferred toward a degree or certificate program) with a minimum of 25 credits earned at Pierce College qualifies a student as an honors graduate.